New targets for relic antineutrino capture: Electron capture and relic antineutrino capture

 Atomic levels have finite natural widths and the spectrum of calorimetric energy $E_{c}$ can be given by~\cite{Cuo04}

 This neutrino spectrum is the complementary spectrum with respect to the de-excitation spectrum of the daughter atom.
-The possible experimental signature is the $\gamma$-ray following the de-excitation of the nucleus and/or the observation of photons following the de-excitation of the atom.
-This however requires fine tuning and high resolution.
-Recently, the EC de-excited spectrum for $^{163}$Ho has been measured with metallic magnetic calorimeters with high resolution of $\Delta E_{\rm FWHM}$=8.3 eV~\cite{Ran17}.
+Recently, the EC de-excitation spectrum of $^{163}$Ho has been measured with metallic magnetic calorimeters with high resolution of $\Delta E_{\rm FWHM}$=8.3 eV~\cite{Ran17}.

-Since the crossed reaction with an incoming antineutrino has no energy threshold~\cite{Coc07}, a nucleus can absorb a very low energy antineutrino and an electron from a bound $i$-th atomic shell, which is called antineutrino capture:
+Since the crossed reaction with an incoming antineutrino has no threshold energy~\cite{Coc07}, a nucleus can absorb a very low energy antineutrino and an electron from a bound $i$-th atomic shell, which is called antineutrino capture.
+The antineutrino capture rate can be obtained by~\cite{Lus11}